GovReady/testmachines/README.md

 # What
 This repo contains vagrant virtual machines of Linux computers for testing GovReady:
-- RHEL 6.4 64 bit web server (RedHat flavor)
+- RHEL 6.4 64 bit web server build
-- RHEL 6.4 64 bit database server (RedHat flavor)
+- RHEL 6.4 64 bit database server build
-- CentOS 6.5 64 bit (RedHat flavor)
+- CentOS 6.5 64 bit
-- Ubuntu 12.04 64 bit (Ubuntu flavor)
+- Ubuntu 12.04 64 bit

 # How to use